What are habilitative services?

 Treatment plan

-Habilitative therapy focuses on developing individualized treatment plans that address the specific needs and strengths of each patient, with the goal of helping them acquire new skills and abilities.
-Meanwhile, rehabilitative therapy involves creating treatment plans that target the specific functional deficits resulting from an illness, injury, or health condition, to regain lost abilities or compensate for them.
+Habilitative therapy focuses on developing a customized program specific to each patient's needs and strengths, with the goal of helping them acquire new skills and abilities.
+Meanwhile, rehabilitative therapy involves creating treatment plans or therapeutic programs that target the specific functional deficits resulting from an illness, injury, or health condition to regain or compensate for lost abilities.

 Services